Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

 ### Guarantees provided by bindings

-When implementing a WebIDL interface in JavaScript, certain guarantees will be provided by the binding implementation.
+When implementing a Web IDL interface in JavaScript, certain guarantees will be provided by the binding implementation.
 For example, string or numeric arguments will actually be primitive strings or numbers.
 Dictionaries will contain only the properties that they are declared to